Lawsuit: McCarrick victim told pope of sex abuse in 1988

 On a trip to Rome, Grein alleges, he waited until McCarrick was out of the room to tell the pope - in the presence of other Vatican officials - about the abuse.
 The Vatican took no action, Grein says.

-McCarrick, who is 89, was defrocked in February after a church investigation concluded he had committed acts against children and adults.
+McCarrick, who is in late 80s, was defrocked in February after a church investigation concluded he had committed acts against children and adults.

 Grein’s suit is the second filed against McCarrick in New Jersey since the state’s two-year window for filing previously time-barred sex abuse lawsuits went into effect Sunday.